Salim Mehajer: Custodial sentences

 On 23 January 2018, Mehajer was placed in custody of Silverwater Correctional Complex on remand for 10 weeks.
 Mehajer was released on 4 April 2018 after $200,000 bail was posted.

 On 22 June 2018, Mehajer was sentenced to 21 months prison relating to 77 charges of electoral fraud.
 The sister of Mehajer, Fatima Mehajer was given a two-month suspended prison sentence for her role in the scam.
 Mehajer will be eligible for parole after 11 months.

 In August 2018, it was reported Mehajer is incarcerated in Cooma Correctional Centre, during this sentence it has been reported that Mehajer allegedly assaulted a prison officer and had been placed on a 14-day segregation order.

 On 19 December 2018, during a court appearance in Sydney Federal Court Mehajer stated he would be released from prison by 21 March 2019 at the latest.
 This would mean Mehajer would only serve nine months of his 21-month sentence, despite reports of assaulting a prison officer and stockpiling medication during his time in Cooma Correctional Centre.
 Mehajer was released on 21 May 2019, having served an 11-month sentence.

 In April 2021, Mehajer was sentenced to 2 years and 3 months for lying to a court in 2017 in order to secure relaxed bail conditions.
 In his judgement, NSW District Court Judge Peter Zahra found that Mehajer showed “a total disregard for the courts and believes they can be manipulated for his own purposes at any time”.

+In May 2023, a jury found Mehajer guilty of intimidation, intentionally suffocating a person with recklessness, assault occasioning actual bodily harm, and three counts of common assault against an ex-girlfriend.
+He also faced sentencing for making and using false documents to obtain an advantage.
+He was sentenced to seven years and nine months, with a non-parole period of three-and-a-half years.